Criminal Legal Aid

 Legal aid granted in the District Court only covers District Court proceedings.
 If you are sent forward to a higher court by the District Court to have your case dealt with and you have already been granted free legal aid, it will be necessary for you to apply to that higher court for legal aid for your trial.
 It is very unlikely that the higher court would refuse to grant a legal aid certificate if the District Court has already granted a certificate.

 If you have been granted criminal legal aid, the judge assigns a solicitor to your case from the legal aid panel.
 If you express a desire to be represented by a particular solicitor from the panel, the judge assigns that solicitor if he/she is available.
-The constitutional right, however, to free legal aid for certain defendants does not extend to an absolute right to choose a particular solicitor or barrister.
+However, the constitutional right, to free legal aid for certain defendants does not extend to an absolute right to choose a particular solicitor or barrister.

 Although you have no absolute right to choose a solicitor, the courts very rarely refuse to assign the solicitor sought by a defendant.
 This is so long as the solicitor is on the legal aid panel and is available.
-If a judge refuses to assign a solicitor nominated by you, the court must state the reason and should then enquire whether you wishe to nominate any other solicitor.
+If a judge refuses to assign a solicitor nominated by you, the court must state the reason and should then enquire whether you want to nominate any other solicitor.

 In almost all cases, the application for criminal legal aid is made on your first appearance in the District Court.
 The judge informs you of your right to free legal aid and it is at this stage that the application is made by you.